AusRehab

 Anyone can request for a return to work case conference, but it is typically initiated and organised by either a:

-The people who are thereafter expected to attend an injured worker’s return to work case conference are generally the:
+The people who are thereafter expected to attend an injured worker’s RTW case conference are generally the:

 • Injured worker